mieyebi/AirBnB_clone/README.md

 # airbnb_test_console_v1
-codes in this repo are yet to be finalised however, repo contains python packages and modules to set up classes for airbnb-mimic backend. checkout models directory for different classes
+The codes in this repo are yet to be finalised however, repo contains python packages and modules to set up classes for airbnb-mimic backend. checkout models directory for different classes